 Grenada-born Walter Douglas, of Andrews University, was the second guest, interviewed by Spectrum editor Roy Branson.
-Dr. Douglas, shared both his pride and the varied reactions of church by Carol Richardson
+Dr. Douglas, shared both his pride and the varied reactions of church leadership to the honor of his being nominated to the post of Grenada's ambassador to the United States.